Skip to main content

 That third option is changing faster than most vendors have noticed.
 AI coding tools have dropped the cost of building software in-house significantly.
 Retool's 2026 report found that 35% of their customers have already replaced at least one SaaS tool with a custom build, and 78% expect to build more of their own tools in 2026.

-This does not mean underprice.
-Price signals quality.
-In B2B, a $29/month AI product competing against $500/month solutions raises suspicion, not excitement.
-But the ceiling on what you can charge is a moving target, and it is moving down.
+This doesn't mean underprice.
+Price signals quality, and in B2B a $29/month AI product competing against $500/month solutions raises suspicion rather than excitement.
+But the ceiling on what you can charge is a moving target, and it's moving down.
 Anchor pricing to alternatives, not to what the market would theoretically pay.

 Step 5: Handle Free Tiers With Cost Awareness

 Free trials and freemium reduce the first purchase decision to zero.
-For AI products, this comes with a specific risk: you pay real, per-interaction costs for users who have not committed to paying.
+For AI products, that comes with a specific catch: you pay real, per-interaction costs for users who haven't committed to paying.

 Free trials grant full access for 14-30 days and create urgency.
-They work best when users experience value within minutes.
-One design principle: the trial clock should start when the user takes their first meaningful action, not when they create an account.
+They work best when users experience value within minutes, and one design principle helps a lot: start the trial clock when the user takes their first meaningful action, not when they create an account.

-Freemium offers limited features indefinitely and works when usage reveals value over time and cost-to-serve on the free tier stays low.
-For AI products, "low cost to serve" is the constraint.
-Set clear boundaries: limit AI interactions per month, restrict which models or features are available, cap compute time or output length.
+Freemium offers limited features indefinitely and works when usage reveals value over time and the cost to serve free users stays low.
+For AI products, "low cost to serve" is the binding constraint, so set clear boundaries: limit AI interactions per month, restrict which models or features are available, cap compute time or output length.

-The math that matters: monitor cost to serve free users and free-to-paid conversion rate.
-If you spend $5/month per free user with a 2% monthly conversion rate, you spend $250 in free-tier costs per converted customer.
-That is your effective CAC from the free tier.
-Compare it to your other acquisition channels.
+The math that matters: monitor cost to serve free users and free-to-paid conversion together.
+If you spend $5/month per free user with a 2% monthly conversion rate, you're spending $250 in free-tier costs per converted customer.
+That's your effective CAC from the free tier.
 If paid ads acquire customers at $150 and the free tier acquires them at $250 with higher engagement, the free tier may still win on LTV.
-If the free tier acquires at $250 with lower engagement, it is a cash furnace disguised as a growth engine.
+If it acquires at $250 with lower engagement, it's a cash furnace dressed up as a growth engine.

 Step 6: Iterate With Data, Not Intuition

-Pricing is not a launch decision.
-It is a continuous process.
-In the first year, revisit quarterly.
-As the product matures, semi-annual reviews are sufficient unless model costs shift sharply.
-They often do.
+Pricing isn't a launch decision.
+It's a continuous process.
+In the first year, revisit quarterly; as the product matures, semi-annual reviews are sufficient unless model costs shift sharply, which they often do.

-Four signals indicate price is too low: customers accept without negotiation, sales cycles are unusually fast, buyers describe it as "a steal," and high churn from low engagement suggests users do not value what they did not invest in.
+Four signals suggest your price is too low: customers accept without negotiation, sales cycles are unusually fast, buyers describe it as "a steal," and churn is high among low-engagement users who never valued what they barely paid for.

-Four signals indicate price is too high: frequent discount requests, high abandonment at the payment step, long sales cycles stuck at procurement, and declining win rates despite strong product fit.
+Four signals suggest it's too high: frequent discount requests, high abandonment at the payment step, sales cycles stuck at procurement, and declining win rates despite strong product fit.

 When adjusting, raise prices for new customers first and measure conversion impact before applying broadly.
 Grandfather existing customers or give 90+ days notice with clear communication about added value.
-Test packaging changes before testing price changes.
-Packaging often has a larger impact than the number itself.
+And test packaging changes before testing price changes, because packaging often moves the needle more than the number itself.

 The Foundation

 Every step in this framework requires one thing: actual cost-to-serve data at the customer level.
-Without it, unit economics are estimates.
-Tier boundaries are guesses.
-Margin calculations are fiction.
+Without it, unit economics are estimates, tier boundaries are guesses, and margin calculations are fiction.

-When you lay these arguments side by side, the contradictions are not subtle.
-Almost every disagreement traces back to the same gap: per-request, per-customer cost-to-serve data barely exists yet.
-The arguments are built on intuition, anecdotes, and small samples.
+Lay those arguments side by side and the contradictions aren't subtle.
+Almost every disagreement traces back to the same gap: per-request, per-customer cost-to-serve data barely exists yet, so the arguments run on intuition, anecdotes, and small samples.

-The market may be converging on hybrid pricing not because it is the best model, but because it is the model you can implement without knowing your true cost-to-serve.
+Truthfully, the market may be converging on hybrid pricing not because it's the best model, but because it's the model you can implement without knowing your true cost-to-serve.
 Companies that do have per-request cost data might arrive at entirely different, more profitable answers.
-They might discover that certain customer segments are wildly profitable under flat pricing while others need aggressive usage gating.
-They might find that output variance is narrow enough in specific use cases to justify outcome pricing for those segments alone.
+They might discover that certain customer segments are wildly profitable under flat pricing while others need aggressive usage gating, or that output variance is narrow enough in specific use cases to justify outcome pricing for those segments alone.

 Share this article